 You may take courses at other universities in Europe, such as Lund University in Sweden, or at the University of Melbourne in Australia.
 The Master’s in Business Informatics is a participant in the European Network of Business Informatics.

 Besides taking courses at another university, you can also conduct your Master’s thesis abroad.
-The lecturers and professors in the O&I group have many international contacts to make such an exchange possible.
+The lecturers and professors in the O&I and BPM&A groups have many international contacts to make such an exchange possible.

 Teaching Assistentship - We are always looking for competent students to support our teaching activities.
 Students are employed by the university to support the teaching staff in course organisation, workshop leadership, tool development, etc. Doing a teaching assistantship is a great way to get more familiar with the staff, the course material, and an important addition to your resume.